2019 Calendar of Events

 The 2019 conference will be held at the Ronald J. Norick Downtown Library, 300 Park Avenue, Oklahoma City, OK, 73102, from 10:00 am-5: 00 pm.
+The Banquet will be held at Pearl’s Bricktown, 303 E. Sheridan Ave.
+Oklahoma City, OK, 73104 at 6:30 pm.
 The 2019 conference has attracted scholarly presenters and speakers; presentations will focus on Creek Freedmen, Seminole Freedmen, and Gullah history.
 Topic of discussions will explore the intertwining histories, culture, relationships, and racial identity of Black Indians and Native Americans.
 Other significant activities are planned such as a genealogy workshop that will cover Creek and Seminole Freedmen history.
 A planned panel discussion will include attorneys, historians, and the descendants of Creek and Seminole Freedmen.
 Discussions to include currents issues in Indian country affecting the disenfranchised Freedmen.

 Freedmen leaders Leetta Osborne-Sampson (Seminole-Caesar Bruner Band), Sylvia Davis (Seminole-Dosar Barkus Band), Sache’ Primeaux-Shaw (Ponca/Seminole-Caesar Bruner Band), are among the confirmed speakers.
 An exciting time is sure to be had by all in attendance.